 They’re missing out on unforgettable TV moments that still hold their own.

-When I catch an episode of “All in the Family” these days, I’m still amazed how some of the show’s dialogue made it on-air back then and believe a good chunk of it wouldn’t be allowed on network TV today.
+When I catch an episode of “All in the Family” these days, I’m still amazed how some of the show’s dialogue made it on-air back then and would never be allowed on network TV today.

-Sure, for better or worse, there’s a bit of a nostalgic resurgence happening with TV favorites of the past: we’ve had “Fuller House,” the return of “Twin Peaks,” “Murphy Brown” is back soon as well as a new “Magnum P.I.,” and we can’t forget the “Roseanne” revival.
-(Well, we know how that turned out.)
+Sure, for better or worse, there’s a bit of a nostalgic resurgence that’s happened with some TV favorites of the past: we’ve had “Fuller House,” the return of “Twin Peaks,” “Magnum P.I.,” and we can’t forget the “Roseanne” revival.
+(We know how that turned out.)
 To each their own.
-And I have no doubt some genuinely welcomed a “Will & Grace” revival and feel it’s needed.
-But do these shows – or the majority of network programming these days – hold a candle to the classic shows of the past?
+And I have no doubt some genuinely welcomed a “Will & Grace” revival and felt it was needed.
+But do these shows — or the majority of network programming these days — hold a candle to the classic shows of the past?
 There’s just no comparison.

 The same applies to the good ole days of late-night television.
 I much prefer it when you could turn on your TV to watch “The Tonight Show with Johnny Carson,” so you can tune out the news of the day and simply have a laugh.
 Unfortunately, late-night TV these days doesn’t compare.
-TV networks also need to stop focusing on rebooting classic TV shows — they’ve “jumped the shark” and need to give reboots the boot!
+TV networks also need to stop focusing on rebooting classic TV shows — they’ve “jumped the shark.”

-So if given a choice – TV shows from the current era vs. from decades past – I know which option my nostalgic mind would choose.
-I think Archie and Edith sang it best: “Those were the days….”
+If given a choice — TV shows from the current era vs. decades past — I know which option I would choose.
+Archie and Edith Bunker said it best: “Those were the days….”